 Expectations and Responsibilities

-Members of the College Council Advisory Board are expected to:
+Members of the College Councils Advisory Board are expected to:

 - Offer recommendations and proposals for strategic initiatives of the College Councils Program;

 - Plan and present training workshops during the annual College Councils Conference (Sept.
-29-Oct.
-1, 2017);
+28-30, 2018);

 - Serve as a regional liaison for College Councils;